jibstack64/jibstack64/README.md

 #### Experience

 Python!
 I love Python, both for its simplicity and inviting community.
 I have the most experience in the language as it is the first one I started programming in!
-Despite this, I have developed a good amount of experience with Java, Golang and C++ (in order).
+Despite this, I have developed a good amount of experience with Java, Golang, C++ and more.

 #### My projects